 Hermione found the woollen blanket abandoned in the Shrieking Shack three days after the Battle of Hogwarts.
 Something forced her to return to the place where she had seen him, the hero, the spy, the man she had always secretly held so dear, die.
-He had been instrumental to their victory, and Hermione wanted to understand how he could have disappeared.
+He had been instrumental to their victory, and she wanted to understand how he could have disappeared.
 The Aurors had reported, soon after the battle concluded, that upon their arrival at the Shack, they had found no body.
-Harry had been distraught; but it was as though the body had vanished into thin air.
-The Malfoys had been questioned, but their shock, especially Draco's horror at Snape's body not being found for a fitting burial, had convinced Hermione that they were not responsible for his body's disappearance.
+Harry had been distraught; but it was as though Professor Snape had vanished into thin air.
+The Malfoys had been questioned, but their shock, especially Draco's horror at his godfather's body not being found for a fitting burial, had convinced Hermione that they were not responsible for his disappearance.
 No, the reason for his vanishing was something else entirely.
-Hermione kept hoping that he had survived, but even that seemed a slim possibility.
+She kept hoping that he had survived, but even that seemed a slim possibility.
 She could never forget the blood, all that blood.

 A week passed.
 Hermione did not, in truth, could not leave Hogwarts.
 She spent her days helping Poppy with the last of the remaining patients and waited for news of Professor Snape.
 Something would not let her believe that he was really gone.
 But when no body was found, the Ministry finally had gone ahead with their plans for a memorial service for the fallen hero and spy.
 Harry's public testimony had been enough to grant him a posthumous Order of Merlin, First Class and much notoriety in the press.
 Hermione thought privately that he would have sneered at the reports in the newspapers and found the Order of Merlin much too little, too late.